amandakoka/milestone-two/README.md

     2. [Code](#code)

 # Project Goals
-The world flags quiz is a a classic flag guessing game to test users knowledge on flags and a fun educational game to play!
+The World Flags Quiz is a classic flag guessing game designed to test users' knowledge of flags and provide a fun educational experience.

 ## User Goals
 * Play a fun and engaging world flag guessing game.
-* Test your knowledge by guessing the flags name.
+* Test your knowledge by guessing the flags' names.

 ## Site Owner Goals
-* Create a fun and engaging game that users will want to play over and over again.
+* Create a fun and engaging game that users will want to play repeatedly.
-* The quiz should be interactive and fully responsive to be able to be played on different devices.
+* Ensure the quiz is interactive and fully responsive to be played on different devices.

 # User Experience
 ## Target Audience
-* Students who need to test their knowledge.
+* Primary School Teachers: To use as an educational tool in geography lessons.
+* Students: Particularly those aged 7-12, to make learning about world flags enjoyable.
+* Parents: To help their children learn about world geography in a fun way.
 * People looking for a fun, quick game to play.
-* Anyone with an interest with flags and guessing games.
+* Anyone with an interest in flags and guessing games.

+The World Flags Quiz is designed to cater to a diverse audience, making it an ideal educational tool for primary school teachers, students, parents, and geography enthusiasts.
+Primary school teachers can incorporate the quiz into their geography lessons, providing a fun and interactive way for students to learn about world flags.
+Students, particularly those aged 7-12, will find the game engaging and educational, helping them to improve their knowledge of world geography in an enjoyable manner.
+Parents can use the quiz as a supplemental learning activity at home, making education a fun family activity.
+Additionally, individuals with a keen interest in flags and quick, entertaining games will find the quiz challenging and enjoyable.
+The website's simple, intuitive navigation, responsive design, and interactive features ensure it meets the needs of all users, providing a seamless and engaging experience across different devices.

 ## User Requirements and Expectations
 * A simple, intuitive navigation system.
 * Quick, easy, fun game to play.
 * Links and buttons to work as expected.
 * Accessibility
 * Easy way to leave feedback

 ## User Stories
 1. As a user, I want to test my knowledge on world flags.
 2. As a user, I want to know what the right flag is in case I don't pick correctly.
 3. As a user, I want to see how many flags I have got correct and incorrect.
 4. As a user, I want to see how long I take guessing the flags.
 5. As a user, I want to receive feedback when I get an answer correct or incorrect.

 ## Site Owner Stories
 1. As a site owner, I want users to be able to contact us and leave any feedback.
 2. As a site owner, I want users to find us on social media.